wiresio/domus-tdd-api-plugin-aid/README.md

 ## Testing with example data

-Have a fuseki running (and the config.toml/environment variables) set to the SPARQL endpoint route.
+Have a fuseki running (and the config.toml/environment variables set to the corresponding SPARQL endpoint).

 Install the plugin (see above), then run the TDD API along with the API extension from the installed plugin: